PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 ### UCA position

-_Supervised by Prof. Maryam Hedayati (Spring 2026)_
+_Supervised by Prof. Marcel Dall'Agnol (Fall 2026)_

 _Team communication: Slack ([central COS UCA Slack]({{< ref "/docs/employees/slack" >}}): `#226-grading`)_

-This position will help with holding office hours and running oral exams on the programming assignments.
+This position will help with holding office hours and running code reviews on the programming assignments.
 You will be asked to hold office hours before some of the programming assignments, which happen about once every two weeks.
-You will also be asked to help with oral exams about the programming assignments (which will mostly be asking students about the assignments to make sure they understand the code they wrote).
-The oral exams will happen twice in the semester, once after every four assignments.
+You will also be asked to help with code reviews on some of the assignments (which will mostly be asking students about the assignments to make sure they understand the code they wrote).

-Please note that this UCA position is different from previous iterations of the course due to our introduction of oral exams -- we ask for your flexibility and feedback with responsibilities as they may evolve throughout the semester.
+Please note that this UCA position is different from pre-Spring'26 iterations of the course due to our introduction of code reviews -- we ask for your flexibility and feedback with responsibilities as they may evolve throughout the semester.

 **Responsibilities :**

-- Dedicate 4 hours twice in the semester to preparing for and running oral exams.
+- Dedicate 4 hours throughout the semester to prepare for and run oral exams.

-- Hold office hours before some programming assignments (8 office hours throughout the semester)
+- Hold 8 office hours throughout the semester, before some programming assignments.

 **Requirements:**